 As a blend of red and yellow, orange naturally adopts characteristics of both.
 Like red, orange is a bold colour that is full of energy.
 Like yellow, it’s warm and friendly.
-Orange can make us feel energised and enthusiastic, and orange hues tend to be balanced and inviting.
+Orange can make us feel energised, creative and enthusiastic, and orange hues tend to be balanced and inviting.

 How to use it?
 Orange shades are great for splashes of interest and accents, as well as being great for complementing other colours.
 But they can be dizzying when used as the dominant colour.
 Hints of orange are best used in exercise rooms or home gyms because of the colour’s ability to get you moving.
 It also works well in kitchens and dining rooms.

 Yellow is simply happy.
 It’s been long associated with positivity, laughter and sunshine.
 This hue is stimulating and makes everything feel light and sunny, for a calming psychological effect.
 On the flip side, it can also be perceived as abrasive when used in the wrong context.
 While soft yellows work best to convey a cheery atmosphere, bright or acid yellows or too much yellow can trigger caution.

 How to use it?
 Work to find the right shade of yellow, use it sparingly and consider combinations with other complementary colours.
 This hue tends to work best in kitchens, dining rooms and bathrooms.

 As one of the most natural pigments, green is the easiest on the eyes.
 It represents balance and harmony, as well as growth and renewal.
 Lighter shades of green with a mix of yellow are more cheery and light.
 Darker and deeper greens represent stability, safety and wealth.
 With the addition of blue, greens become more like teal and take on cooler tones.
 Its ties with nature help us to feel less stressed and more relaxed.

 How to use it?
 Green paints have a wonderfully calming effect when used as the dominant colour for decorating.
 Greens tend to work best in bedrooms, bathrooms, living rooms and other spaces where you want to promote comfort and peace.